CloudEngineHub/mattergen/README.md

   ))
 ```

+> [!NOTE]
-Because of some known issues with the MaterialsProject2020Compatibility scheme, we recommend using the `TRI110Compatibility2024` correction scheme to evaluate stability of materials outside benchmarks.
+> Because of some known issues with the MaterialsProject2020Compatibility scheme, we recommend using the `TRI110Compatibility2024` reference dataset and correction scheme to evaluate stability of materials outside benchmarks.
 To do so, run:
 ``` python
 from mattergen.evaluation.utils.vasprunlike import VasprunLike